RG Snyman: Springboks Star Ruled Out of 2026 As Rassie Erasmus Looks for Replacement

 A return later in the year remains a possibility, potentially in time for the end-of-season tour, but the South Africa national rugby union team will need to explore depth options in the meantime.

-There is also scope for emerging talent JJ van der Mescht to break into the setup.
+There is also a chance for emerging South African rugby talent JJ van der Mescht to break into the setup now that Snyman is set to miss the rest of 2026.

 International: